Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Empirical Studies for One-Step Boosted Forest

 We conclude that the Boosted Forest algorithms give better predictions than the usual random forest algorithm on simulated datasets and that Variant II is more powerful than Variant I.

-As noted in \cref{sec:clarifications} we used out-of-bag residuals to construct the boosted forests in this section.
-We have compared it to boosted forests constructed with inbag and bootstrapped residuals in \cref{sec:oobvsother} and we have seen that the out-of-bag method is preferable.
-In \cref{sec:simresultsnoisy} we have also done a further simulation experiment for datasets with higher noise than the one in this section and observed that the one-step boosted forest algorithm is resilient to a moderate amount of noise but as expected, increasing noise reduces its performance.
+In \cref{sec:simresultsnoisy} we have also done further simulations for datasets with different levels noise than the one in this section and observed that the one-step boosted forest algorithm is resilient to a moderate amount of noise but as expected, increasing noise reduces its performance.
+We have also looked into the performance of the method for a nonlinear signal in \cref{sec:simresultsnorm}.
+And finally note that we used out-of-bag residuals to construct the boosted forests in this section.
+We have compared it to boosted forests constructed with inbag residuals and also using bootstrapped subsamples in \cref{sec:oobvsother} and we have seen that the out-of-bag method is preferable.